julysfire/MSFS2020-F45/README.md

 ### Release Notes

-Release: V1.3
+Release: V1.4.0

+- Updated for World Update X compatibility
-- Fixed windsock direction
+- Fixed broken taxi ways
-- Fixed the rotation and placement of some of the taxiway signs
-- Removed center lights from runways (these should not have been there)
-- Removed lights from center of taxiways (these should not have been there)
-- Added more missing vegetation
-- Additional tree/bush/light scenery
+- Connected parking spots to runways for compatibility with guidelines and ATC
+- Corrected some textures that were not lining update
+- Corrected taxi lines that were not lining up

 ##### Features